Pocahontas Island: Rail development

+After the Civil War

 It took decades for Petersburg to rebuild after the American Civil War, although one railroad line was rebuilt sufficiently by November 1867 for General Robert E. Lee to stop at the city en route to his son's wedding.
 Pocahontas had mixed industrial, commercial and residential use, including a sawmill by 1877 and a powder magazine on land now occupied by a waste treatment plant.
 Postwar employment cycles continued to affect less educated blacks severely, especially the Panic of 1893.
 The original Pocahontas Chapel was built at the war's end by the New York Freedman's Relief Society, and also served as a school for freedmen.
 Destroyed by the 1993 windstorm, it was rebuilt and remains a community center.
-Although the original building was locally rumored to have once served as a headquarters for General Grant at nearby City Point (Hopewell, Virginia) and transported to Pocahontas, that building was actually dismantled and taken to Philadelphia for an exhibition, and most of the City Point structures were tents.
+Although the original building was locally rumored to have once served as a headquarters for General Grant at nearby City Point (Hopewell, Virginia) and transported to Pocahontas, that building was actually dismantled and taken to for an exhibition, and most of the City Point structures were tents.
 After the war, Pocahontas-born free black William N. Stevens became a lawyer and the first African American to serve in both houses of the Virginia General Assembly, although his legislative district centered on nearby Sussex County.
 Stevens maintained a house on the island (which still survives), though he died relatively young of throat cancer in 1889.